-Megan welcomed her son on July 20, at just 26 weeks and two days, after an emergency C section.
-Unable to breathe for at least two minutes at birth, Holden weighed a mere 1 pound, 15 ounces, and measured just 14 inches long.
+Megan welcomed her son on July 20 at just 26 weeks and two days after an emergency C-section.
+Unable to breathe for at least two minutes at birth, Holden weighed only 1 pound, 15 ounces, and measured just 14 inches long.

-On days one and two postpartum, Megan visited her struggling preemie in his isolette in the Level III newborn intensive care unit (NICU) at HonorHealth Scottsdale Shea Medical Center.
+On days one and two postpartum, Megan visited her struggling preemie in his isolette in the Level III NICU at HonorHealth Scottsdale Shea Medical Center.

-But on day three, she was rushed to ICU, in trouble herself.
-After a difficult pregnancy with ulcerative colitis and hyperemesis gravidarum — the severe nausea and vomiting that Britain’s Kate Middleton suffers with each pregnancy — Megan had ballooned with 40 pounds of water weight after her C section.
+But on day three, she was rushed to the ICU, in trouble herself.
+After a difficult pregnancy with ulcerative colitis and hyperemesis gravidarum — the severe nausea and vomiting that Britain’s Kate Middleton suffers with each pregnancy — Megan had ballooned with 40 pounds of water weight after her C-section.

-"I was put on strict bed rest at that time," she said.
+"I was put on strict bed rest at that time," she says.
 At 26 weeks, my body was just done.
-Contractions started, and we headed for Scottsdale Shea.
+Contractions started, and we headed for Scottsdale Shea Medical Center.”

 'I’d whisper to him, and he'd wiggle'